TomPace101/nanopore_diffusion/notes.md

 _TODO_ wiki page on flux integration over internal boundary Should probably document how to do external boundary as well, for comparison.

-_TODO_ sync project (with all results files) to shared.

-_TODO_ find a way to mirror to holly and/or dlx for that matter, I'm running off the file server even on CP233 at the moment.
+_TODO_ syncing/mirroring
+- /u1 (could use unison)
+- shared (could use unison)
+- holly and/or dlx (has to be rsync, unless we can build unison on the server)

 _EFFORT_ we need to run for face-centered geometry as well This requires adding the interior surface to this mesh,